Our special departure tours feature unique and exclusive vacations that are truly a once-in-a-lifetime opportunity.

 Katya, Marketing Assistant, from The Dispatch, Winter 2018

 What led you to a career with Boundless Journeys?After a couple of different careers, I realized that travel was a constant in my life.
 I knew I didn’t want to work for a big, impersonal company, nor one that just hit main tourist sites and called it a day.
 When I discovered Boundless Journeys, I knew the type of travel experiences they planned mirrored the type of travel experiences I enjoy for myself.

 Why do you think traveling is important?I firmly believe that interacting with and even just observing other cultures nurtures tolerance, acceptance, and empathy.
 Travel also provides a better understanding of one’s place in the world economically, culturally, politically, historically, etc. Having worked in education for a few years, it was apparent to me that introducing children and teenagers to other cultures is paramount to producing a well-rounded global citizen.

 What’s your favorite thing about traveling?I really love trying new foods and famous specialties that I know will be authentic—pad Thai in Thailand, falafel in the Middle East, sticky toffee pudding in Scotland, real French croissants and specialty cheeses that aren’t available in the U.S.!

-Where would you like to go that you haven’t explored yet?Africa for a safari!
+Where would you like to go that you haven’t explored yet?The Stans in Central Asia!

 What’s the most unusual food you’ve eaten?Pig brain.
 I won’t do that again.